 Jamey My name is Jamey, and I approve this message:

-Jamey Stevenson is a writer, programmer, and game designer originally hailing from upstate New York, but currently living in Dundee, Scotland.
-He is a good person who, as you can see, always wears a seat belt.
+Jamey Stevenson is a writer, programmer, and game designer originally hailing from upstate New York, but currently residing in Dundee, Scotland.
+He is a good person who always wears a seat belt.
 In fact, he's such a saint that he wears one even when he isn't in a vehicle - take that, Mother Teresa!

 "So," you may ask, "if he's really all that fancy, what games has he made?"
 You've got some kind of nerve to ask that.
 Lucky for you, Jamey admires your moxie.

 "Lots of them!" he replies.
-"Why, I've worked on everything from 3D action games on the PC, to updates of arcade classics for mobile phones, 2D platformers on Game Boy Advance, and even a Nintendo DS translation of a popular collectible card game."
+"Why, I've worked on everything from online multiplayer shooters on the PC, social sims involving theme parks and hotel management, updates of arcade classics for mobile phones, 2D platformers on Game Boy Advance, and even a Nintendo DS translation of a popular collectible card game."

 Elevator